 Now it’s time to rev up your metabolism and spend less time doing it.
 Less time plus more effort will equal greater results.
 Greater results in less time – as Ted Nugent would say, “Ya gotta like that!”
 Below is an outline of Max-OT Cardio high points.

-Each Max-OT Cardio workout is more intense than the one before.
+- Each Max-OT Cardio workout is more intense than the one before.
 Two ways to increase the intensity on a Recumbent Bike are to increase the resistance and/or increase the pedal RPM.
 Technically this is measured in wattage output.
-Intesity is measured by distance traveled and calories burned.
+Intensity is measured by distance traveled and calories burned.

 Getting Your Feet Wet